Books are made out of other books; well-known English literary works are placed alongside historic and contemporary works that respond to them.

 - Analyse narrative method: point of view, authorial voice, dialogue, narrative voice, coloured narrative, free indirect style

-- Recall history of fairy tale
+- Recall history of the Frankenstein myth

 - Evaluate author's use of expository techniques